-In addition to the general requirements for technical programs, priority admission is granted to those applicants whose ACT scores show a composite score of 16 or higher.
+Priority admission is granted to those applicants whose ACT scores show a composite score of 16 or higher.
 Equivalent ASSET scores will be accepted.
+Students who do not meet this requirement must take IST 1113 Fundamentals of Information Technology in addition to the required coursework.